TriKro/rsb-content/part3-generative_market_research/open-ended-survey.md

 - Sampling Bias: Although the sample may not match the general population to be surveyed, if the data is taken as generative and not evaluative, this bias is less relevant.
 Any ideas generated still must be validated by an evaluative method.

 ### Field Tips
-- “You can run an open ended survey once you know the best questions to ask.
+- “You can run an open-ended survey once you know the best questions to ask.
 Talk to your customers to figure out the right questions” - @TriKro
 - Got a tip?
 Add a tweetable quote by emailing us: [realbook@kromatic.com](mailto:realbook@kromatic.com)

 ## Case Studies